 To land the promotion, Lofton had to compete with other up-and-coming Wild Adventures employees and sell herself through a compelling cover letter and interview.

 That’s where Jason Van Nus, the work-based learning (WBL) coordinator for Lowndes County Schools, stepped in.

-Van Nus uses the Emerge with Rubin online program to teach in-demand communication skills and draws upon the Rubin book of writing templates called Wait, How Do I Write This Email? (provided to each student as an ebook).
+Van Nus uses the Emerge online program to teach in-demand communication skills and draws upon the Rubin book of writing templates called Wait, How Do I Write This Email? (provided to each student as an ebook).

 Van Nus helped Lofton write a Rubin-inspired cover letter that demonstrates how Lofton helps guests at Wild Adventures create lasting memories.